Timeline of the COVID-19 pandemic in January 2020: 4 January

 The United Nations agency activated its incident-management system at the country, regional, and global level and was standing ready to launch a broader response if it was needed.
 The WHO's regional office in Manila said in Twitter posts Saturday: "#China has reported to WHO regarding a cluster of pneumonia cases in Wuhan, Hubei Province.
 The Govt has also met with our country office, and updated @WHO on the situation.
 Govt actions to control the incident have been instituted and investigations into the cause are ongoing."
 The US CDC Director Redfield, following up the previous day's contact, emailed the Chinese CDC Director, Gao, formally offering to send US experts to China to investigate the outbreak.

 The head of the University of Hong Kong's Center for Infection, Ho Pak-Leung, warned that the city should implement the strictest possible monitoring system for a mystery new viral pneumonia that infected dozens of people on the mainland, as it was highly possible that the illness was spreading from human to human.
 The microbiologist also warned that there could be a surge in cases during the upcoming Chinese New Year.
 Ho said he hoped the mainland would release more details as soon as possible about the patients infected with the disease, such as their medical history, to help experts analyze the illness and to allow for more effective preventive measures to be put in place.

 The Singapore Ministry of Health said on Saturday, 4 January, that it had been notified of the first suspected case of the "mystery Wuhan virus" in Singapore, involving a three-year-old girl from China who had pneumonia and a travel history to the Chinese city of Wuhan.
 On 5 January, the Singapore Ministry of Health released a press statement stating that the earlier suspected case was not linked to the pneumonia cluster in Wuhan and was also tested negative for the SARS and MERS-CoV.

 On 4 January, journalist Helen Branswell wrote that, while social media platforms suggested that China was not being transparent about the outbreak, scientists disagreed.
 Virologist Ralph Baric commented, "They have many of the best virologists in the world there that are working on this."

 5 January

 The number of suspected cases reached 59 with seven in a critical condition.
 All were quarantined and local medical officials commenced the monitoring of 163 of their contacts.
 At this time, there had been no reported cases of human-to-human transmission or presentations in healthcare workers.

-Department of Zoonoses (National Institute of Communicable Disease Control and Prevention, Chinese Center for Disease Control and Prevention) submitted complete genome of Wuhan seafood market pneumonia virus isolate Wuhan-Hu-1 (published 12 January 2020).
+Zhang Yong-Zhen, a virologist at Fudan University, deposits the second known complete genome (Wuhan-Hu-1) in sequence database GenBank.
+The sequence record was initially embargoed and thus not visible to the public.

 Early investigations into the cause of the pneumonia ruled out seasonal flu, SARS, MERS, and bird flu.

 Disease Outbreak News was WHO's first international media report summarizing details of the Wuhan outbreak.